Library of interesting images and discussion related to pump and irrigation problems,

 Spa-Contractor-damage-2---W.jpg

 On this same property a different contractor had been employed to construct a new patio slab addition for a large barbeque pit.
-Only after he been paid and left was it discovered he had broken piping underneath the new slab as water gushed out from underneath this new slab whenever that zone came on.
+Only after he been paid and left was it discovered he had broken irrigation piping underneath the new slab as water gushed out from underneath this new slab whenever that sprinkler zone came on.
 We are still waiting on a contractor to come out and saw the concrete slab so that repair can be accomplished.

 Further images on the spa / pool company damage below.